$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

-We realize the corresponding representations in $\chi(S,\Gtwosplit)$ as holonomies of explicit $(\Gtwosplit,X)$-structures on closed 5-manifolds $M^5$ fibered over $S$, where $X=\Gtwosplit/P_{\sigma}$ is the corresponding $\Gtwosplit$-flag manifold, and $\sigma \in \{\alpha,\beta\}$.
-In the case of $\Gtwosplit$-Hitchin representations, we relate our construction to the abstract $(\Gtwosplit,X)$-manifolds defined by domains of discontinuity in \cite{GW12, KLP18}.
 One accomplishment of the construction is that beyond the Hitchin case and a few additional reducible exceptions, the associated representations are not known to be Anosov, or even discrete and faithful.
 Thus, there is no guarantee a priori of such a geometric structure to exist.

+\emph{Parabolic geometries}, a special case of \emph{Cartan geometries}, have become a popular subject in the last forty years (see \cite{CS09} for history and details), born out of familiar examples such as Riemannian, conformal, and projective geometry.
+Now, locally homogeneous $(G,G/P)$-manifolds are \emph{flat} examples of $(G,P)$-parabolic geometries.
+The cases of $(\Gtwosplit, P_{\alpha})$ and $(\Gtwosplit,P_{\beta})$ are two of the most exotic examples, and lead to rich geometry as in \cite{BH92, EN20, MNS21, HN22}.

+For $\Gtwosplit/P_{\beta}$, the 5-manifolds carry a \emph{maximally non-integrable 2-plane distribution} $\mathscr{D}$, also called a \emph{$(2,3,5)$-distribution}, along with a conformal structure of signature $(2,3)$.
+For $\Gtwosplit/P_{\alpha}$, the geometry is more subtle, but the 5-manifolds modeled on this space carry, in particular, a contact structure $\mathscr{C}$ such that the projective bundle $\mathbb{P}(\mathscr{C})$ holds a special family of cubic curves (see \cite{MNS21}).
+We believe the explicit examples built presently of 5-manifolds $M$ fibered over closed surfaces $S$ of arbitrary genus $g \geq 2$ with fibers closed 3-manifolds may be worthy of additional investigation, particularly regarding how these geometric features interact with the bundle structure of $M$.